Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 ###User actions and peg selection

 Pegs on the decoding board located on the left change their state (which is represented as colors) based on the selected peg on the right.
 By default the first peg (orange one) is selected, which is marked with a darker border.
 As mentioned before, the `Peg` is the lowest module in the hierarchy.
-The user actions are trigered (?) by the onClick attribute `onClick={this.props.activatePeg}`.
+The user actions are handled by the onClick attribute `onClick={this.props.activatePeg}`.

 The `activatePeg` method is defined in the `Mastermind` module: